gclaramunt/bookchain-covers/README.md

 ### Execution

 First the policy id is validated against the book.io collection, then the policy assets metadata is fetched from cardano through cloudfrost api.
-From the metadata, it extracts the ipfs CID of the cover image and if is not already present or the same image already exists, downloads it, repeating the process until the specified amount of images have been downloaded.
+From the metadata, it extracts the ipfs CID of the cover image and if is not already present or the same image already exists, downloads it from the ipfs network, repeating the process until the specified amount of images have been downloaded.